You are here

 All students must fulfill all academic and field education requirements of the Bloomsburg University Social Work Program.
 Other related fieldwork/internship and or life experiences will not be substituted for the required 400 hours of internship.

-Procedures for Terminating Enrollment in the Social Work Program and Student Progress Review Process
+Procedures for Terminating Program Enrollment and Progress Review Process

 Accreditation standards mandate that social work programs have policies and practices for “terminating a student’s enrollment…. for reasons of academic and nonacademic performance.
 This implies “performance as social work practitioners” (CSWE, 1994).
 Handbook of Accreditation Standards and Procedures, 89 & 127.